Mercedes-Benz Vision EQXX: Background

-Mercedes' entrance into the battery electric vehicle market began in 2016, with the introduction of the EQ concept car at the 2016 Paris Motor Show, where several other electric cars such as the Volkswagen ID. and Renault Zoe also made their debut.
-The EQ concept eventually went into production at the end of 2019, and like its later EQA and EQB siblings it was constructed on a platform designed for internal combustion engines, rather than a battery electric vehicle.
+Mercedes' entrance into the battery electric market began in 2016, with the introduction of the EQ concept car at the 2016 Paris Motor Show, where several other electric cars such as the Volkswagen ID. and Renault Zoe also made their debut.
+The EQ concept went into production at the end of 2019, and like its later EQA and EQB siblings, it was constructed on a platform designed for internal combustion engines rather than a battery electric vehicle.

-In October 2020, Mercedes introduced two dedicated electric vehicle platforms as part of a weekly strategy meeting–the Electric Vehicle Architecture (EVA), and the Mercedes-Benz Modular Architecture (MMA).
+In October 2020, Mercedes introduced two dedicated electric vehicle platforms as part of a weekly strategy meeting–the Electric Vehicle Architecture (EVA) and the Mercedes-Benz Modular Architecture (MMA).
 The former platform is aimed towards larger vehicles such as full-size saloons and SUVs, with the latter aimed towards smaller vehicles such as compact cars.
-Alongside the announcement of the platforms was also the revelation that Mercedes would build an electric vehicle with an extensive all-electric range, targeting a WLTP of over 1200 km with a 100 kWh battery pack.
+Alongside the announcement of the platforms was also the revelation that Mercedes would build an electric vehicle with an extensive all-electric range, targeting a range of over 1200 km with a 100 kWh battery pack.
 This target was later revised to 1000 km.
 The structure of EQXX is said to incorporate several aspects of the upcoming MMA architecture, although it sits on its own bespoke rear-wheel drive platform.